 Today we have an early morning departure as we travel to montane forests of the Eastern Andes.
 Not far from Cusco we visit Huacarpay Lake, which holds duck, waterbirds, migrant shorebirds and Andean Gulls.
 Reedbeds hold Plumbeous Rails, Many-coloured Rush-Tyrants and Yellow-winged Blackbird.
 Nearby scrub will be carefully birded for specialities such as Speckle-fronted Thornbird and Rusty-fronted Canastero.
 Other possibilities are Andean Negrito, Rufous-naped Ground-Tyrant and various seedeaters and sierra-finches.

 En-route we take a packed lunch before arriving at the Acjanaco pass, at an altitude of c 3000 metres, where we enter the Manu National Park buffer zone.
-The elfin forest and the bushes here hold many interesting birds such as Puna Thisteltail, Scribble-tailed Canastero, Diademed Tapaculo, Masked Flowerpiercer, Scarlet-bellied Mountain-Tanager, White-browed Conebill, Blue-backed Conebill, Golden-Collared Tanager, Three-striped Hemispingus, Plush-capped Finch, and many more.
-Beyond the pass, the elfin forests of Wayqecha are good for Andean Guan, Shining Sunbeam, Amethyst-throated Sunagel, Azahara's Spinetal, Sierran Elaenia, Gray-breasted Mountain-Toucan, White-collared Jay, Great Thrush, Parodi's Hemispingus, Blue-capped Tanager, Grass-green Tanager, Hooded-mountain Tanager, Scarlet-bellied Tanager, Golden-collared Mountain Tanager, Blue-backed Conebill, Masked Flowerpiercer, Black-faced Brush-Finch, and many others.
+The elfin forest and the bushes here hold many interesting birds such as Puna Thistletail, Scribble-tailed Canastero, Diademed Tapaculo, Masked Flowerpiercer, Scarlet-bellied Mountain-Tanager, White-browed Conebill, Blue-backed Conebill, Golden-Collared Tanager, Three-striped Hemispingus, Plush-capped Finch, and many more.
+Beyond the pass, the elfin forests of Wayqecha are good for Andean Guan, Shining Sunbeam, Amethyst-throated Sunangel, Azahara's Spinetail, Sierran Elaenia, Gray-breasted Mountain-Toucan, White-collared Jay, Great Thrush, Parodi's Hemispingus, Blue-capped Tanager, Grass-green Tanager, Hooded-mountain Tanager, Scarlet-bellied Tanager, Golden-collared Mountain Tanager, Blue-backed Conebill, Masked Flowerpiercer, Black-faced Brush-Finch, and many others.
 We arrive at our comfortable accommodation by mid-afternoon, surrounded by a luxuriant stunted cloud forest at an altitude of 2900 metres, and enjoy dinner and at Wayqecha Lodge, where we stay for two nights.

 Manu Biosphere Reserve

-Day 9: Thurs 26 October Wayqecha Lodge
+Day 8: Sat 19 October Wayqecha Lodge

 We spend the day birding around the lodge, mostly along the road.
 We drive briefly to explore the forested areas bellow and above the lodge looking for birds including White-browed Conebil, Blue-backed Conebil, Golden-Collared Tanager, Three-striped Hemispingus, Plush-capped Finch, and more.
 Overnight Wayqecha Lodge.

-Day 10: Fri 27 October Wayqecha - Cock-of-the-Rock Lodge (COTR)
+Day 9: Sun 20 October Wayqecha - Cock-of-the-Rock Lodge (COTR)

 Early after breakfast we say goodbye to Wayqecha and head to lower altitudes (between 2600 and 1500 metres), where the cloud forests offer a different group of equally spectacular birds including some endemics: Golden-plumed Parakeet, Lyre-tailed Nightjar, Long-tailed Sylph, Masked Trogon, Black-streaked Puffbird, Marcapata Spinetail, Rufous-backed Treehunter, Barred Fruiteater, Band-tailed Fruiteater, Handsome Flycatcher, Inca Flycatcher, Mountain Cacique, Long-tailed Sylph, Masked Trogon, Black-streaked Puffbird, Crested Quetzal, Crimson-Mantled Woodpecker, and, as always, many more!
 By late morning we arrive at COTR Lodge, where we have lunch.
 We spend the afternoon at the COTR bird feeders, hoping to see Golden and Silver-beaked Tanagers, Buff-throated Saltator, and hummingbirds including Fork-tailed Hummingbird, Many-spotted Hummingbird, and more.
 We have our first dinner and overnight stay at this special place, surrounded by luxuriant montane forest at an altitude of 1500m.
 NB the Lodge does not currently have an independent website.

-Days 11 - 12: Sat 28 - Sun 29 October Cock-of-the-Rock Lodge
+Days 10 - 12: Mon 21 - Wed 23 October Cock-of-the-Rock Lodge

-With two full days to explore, this is a key birding highlight of the holiday.
+With three days to explore, this is a key birding highlight of the holiday.
 We begin by birding the forest around the lodge, where the main attraction is the Andean Cock-of-the Rock lek, the biggest lek of these birds known in Peru, and we hope to see several birds here.
 During our stay we hope to visit the lek on two of our three mornings, well worth repeating as this is one of the birding world's most memorable experiences!
 In the gardens of the lodge it's not difficult to find Versicolored Barbet and Rufescent Screech-Owl, whilst the forest roundabouts holds a high diversity of birds including some endemic species: Ash-browed Spinetail, Black-billed Treehunter, Yellow-breasted Antwren, Ornate Antwren, Yungas Manakin, Cerulean-capped Manakin, Hazel-fronted Pygmy-Tyrant, Ornate Flycatcher, Fulvous-breasted Flatbill, and many more: the complete list for this area has about 500 species, and the forests can produce mixed flocks containing a huge diversity of brightly-coloured species.
 On one day we will drive for about one hour to reach higher altitudes that are good for Golden-plumed Parakeet, Lyre-tailed Nightjar, White-throated Hawk and Black-and-Chestnut Eagle.
 We also visit a trail into a patch of dense swampy forest just below the lodge, to look for the very elusive Rufus-breasted Antthrush and perhaps Stripe-faced Wood-Quail.
 During days at the lodge we take a siesta after lunch, returning to the forest later in the afternoon to continue our birding exploration.

-Day 13: Mon 30 October Cock-of-the-Rock Lodge - Wayqecha Lodge
+Day 13: Thurs 24 October Cock-of-the-Rock Lodge - Wayqecha Lodge

 This morning we take the road back to Wayqecha Lodge, birding for species we could have missed in the cloud and elfin forests.
 After lunch at the Lodge, we drive to the highest parts of the area, again looking for high altitude birds like Puna Thisteltail, Scribble-tailed Canastero, Diademed Tapaculo, Masked Flowerpiercer, Scarlet-bellied Mountain-Tanager, White-browed Conebill, and others.
 Overnight at Wayqecha Lodge.